 City of Swan planning laws and Shalom House

-City of Swan Mayor Mick Wainwright addresses issues surrounding the Shalom House development application and the Council’s role in the process.
+In June 2017, City of Swan Mayor Mick Wainwright addressed issues surrounding the Shalom House development application and the Council’s role in the process.

 City’s planning laws explained and how they apply to Shalom House

 All houses, businesses and facilities require planning approval from their Local Government to be built, or operate.

 This approval is usually obtained before a house or structure is built or a business/facility starts to operate.